So, get your afternoon caffeine fix and prepare to stay up late in these four bustling cities — where there’s no

 Starlight Entertainment: Trade in the usual recliner seat for a floating cinema experience during Dive-In Movies at Elitch Gardens Theme and Water Park.
 The perfect way to cool off after a hot summer day, these al-fresco events make a splash on Friday evenings, late June–August.
 Find your way to the wave pool, where movies begin at 7:30pm.
 Just don’t bring any popcorn, OK?

-Crowd-Pleasing Bites: The newest kid on the block in Denver’s food-hall scene is Zeppelin Station, a collection of unique food and beverage concepts and eclectic merchants in the fashionable River North (RiNo) neighborhood.
-Grab a bahn-mi sandwich at Vinh Xuong Bakery, a Montreal-style smoked-meat sandwich at Au Feu or a scoop of seasonal gelato from Gelato Boy (the Campfire S’mores flavor is heavenly).
+Crowd-Pleasing Bites: One of the many stunners of Denver’s food-hall scene is Zeppelin Station, a collection of unique food and beverage concepts and eclectic merchants in the fashionable River North (RiNo) neighborhood.
+Grab some Filipino-style adobo fried chicken at Soy Pinoy, a Montreal-style smoked-meat sandwich at Au Feu or an arepa from La Rola (we recommend one stuffed with sweet plantains).

-Cool Digs: The Ramble Hotel, another fresh addition to the RiNo neighborhood, oozes with refinement.
+Cool Digs: The Ramble Hotel, a fresh addition to the RiNo neighborhood, oozes with refinement.
 Linger in the lobby, where the decor is a nod to French salons of the 17th century, and have a drink at Death & Co., the famed New York City-based cocktail bar that opened an outpost at the hotel.
 Or choose the equally plush Jacquard Hotel in the upscale Cherry Creek neighborhood.
 Watch the sunset from the rooftop lap pool and bar and let their doting Service Curators help you accomplish everything from planning a designer shopping excursion to acquiring tickets to a sought-after concert.

 When you’ve gotten your fill of city life, plan a getaway to some of Colorado’s less-traveled thoroughfares in the Colo-Road Trips tool.

 Check out more urban vacations in Colorado.